avi-sanwal/google-java-format-hook/README.md

 On commit, the hook will:

-- Download and verify the correct version of `google-java-format` and the diff script if not present or if corrupt.
+- Download and verify the correct version of `google-java-format` and the diff script if not present.
-- Format only the changed lines in staged `.java` files.
+- Format only the changed lines in `.java` files.
 - If any files are changed, the commit will be blocked and you will be prompted to review and re-stage the files.

-You can also run the hook manually:
+- To get extra logging, set `VERBOSE=1` environment variable.
+E.g. `VERBOSE=1 git commit ...`.

+### Manual Run

+To manually format only the changed lines in `.java` files, run:

 ```sh
 git diff -U0 --no-color | python3 format.py